Title

 • Rotor

-Because they depend on the wearer’s movements, most people wear automatic watches daily to keep them wound properly.
-If an automatic watch isn’t worn for a while, the owner must manually wind it to get it back in working order.
+Because they depend on the wearer’s movements, most people wear self-winding watches daily to keep them running properly.
+If the wristwatch isn’t worn for a while, the owner must manually wind it to get it back in working order.
 After that, regular wear will keep the rotor moving and the watch keeping time.

 The History of Automatic Watches